eucarizan/hs-java-backend/Java Backend/WebQuiz/README.md

 }
 ```

 In your API, the names of the attributes must be exactly as specified above (`title`, `text`, `options`) but you can assign them any values of the appropriate type.
 The quiz should contain four items in the `options` array.
-The correct answer must be the **third option**, which means that since the indexes in in the array start from zero, the **index of the correct anwer must be 2**.
+The correct answer must be the **third option**, which means that since the indexes in the array start from zero, the **index of the correct answer must be 2**.

 > There is no need to force your server to respond a JSON with line breaks and additional spaces.
 This is used only to demonstrate the response in a human-readable format.
 Actually, your server returns a long single-line JSON: `{"title":"The Java Logo","text":"What is depicted on the Java logo?","options":["Robot","Tea leaf","Cup of coffee","Bug"]}`.